 - 5-6 cups all-purpose flour or bread flour

 - ¾ cup salted butter, melted to use during shaping and after baking

 - Stir together the water and dry milk powder in a large bowl of a stand mixer until the milk powder dissolves.
 Add the yeast and let it proof for 5 minutes until foamy.

-- Mix in the sugar, salt, butter, egg and 2 cups of the flour and beat on medium speed for 2 minutes.
+- Mix in the sugar, salt, butter, egg, and 2 cups of flour and beat on medium speed for 2 minutes.

-- When dough has doubled in size, generously dust a clean counter with flour, then turn out dough onto the floured surface and divide in half using a bench scraper.
-Working with only half of the dough at a time, roll out into a large, approximately 11"x14" rectangle, about 1/4-inch thick and brush with 1/4 cup of melted butter.
+- When the dough has doubled in size, generously dust a clean counter with flour, then turn out dough onto the floured surface and divide it in half using a bench scraper.
+Working with only half of the dough at a time, roll out into a large, approximately 11"x14" rectangle, about ¼-inch thick, and brush with ¼ cup of melted butter.

 - Roll each rectangle up and transfer to a baking sheet lined with parchment paper, placing the tail edge of each roll flat on the pan.
 Repeat with the remaining dough, then cover loosely with plastic wrap or a clean dish towel and let rise in a warm spot until doubled in size, about 1 hour.

-- Close to the end of the rising time, heat oven to 375 degrees and melt remaining 1/4 cup of butter.
+- Close to the end of the rising time, heat the oven to 375 degrees and melt the remaining ¼ cup of butter.
 When the oven is hot, bake the rolls for 14-16 minutes, until golden brown.
 Remove from oven and brush with melted butter while still hot.